 If you have documents, data, complaints records, pay gap analyses, governance papers, or other evidence you are willing to share, please add them to a secure shared folder (Google Drive, Dropbox, or similar) and paste the link below.
 Please make sure info@socialjusticecollective.co.uk has access.
 This is optional — but will significantly strengthen your report.

-Thank you — your responses are ready to send
+Thank you — your responses have been received